Buy this advertising space

 Staying overnight in Somerstown?

-We've teamed up with Booking.com to provide the best room rates for hotels near the vicinity of the Julian Mitchell In Conversation With Polly Toynbee event in Somerstown.
+Wondering where to stay that's close to British Library?
+We've teamed up with Booking.com to provide the best room rates for hotels, guesthouses and B&Bs near the Julian Mitchell In Conversation With Polly Toynbee event in Somerstown.

 Forming part of St Pancras International train station, this elegant hotel has immediate access to the high speed Eurostar service and the Tube.
 Luxurious surroundings include a tea lounge, 2 restaurants and bars, a spa and relaxation pool..